mcltone/spcg/pages/jobs.md

 permalink: /jobs/
 ---

-We do not have any specific openings at the moment.

-Regardless, prospective postdocs and students interested in doing a PhD, Master's, or Bachelor's thesis project in my group are always welcome to get in touch with me at [marco.cosentino-lagomarsino@ifom.eu](mailto:marco.cosentino-lagomarsino@ifom.eu).
+We always welcome spontaneous applications from prospective postdocs and students interested in a PhD, Master's, or Bachelor's thesis project, so get in touch with us if you are interested.
+Specific openings will be posted below.